sameer52718/dotenv-linter/README.md

 @sameer52718/dotenv-linter
+Note: Replace with your project logo or screenshot URL.
 A linter for .env files to ensure consistency with .env.example.
 Features

 ✅ Detect missing variables compared to .env.example